softwaretechnik-berlin/geojson-renderer/README.md

 ### Backlog

-- [ ] Add an option to embed the bitmap data into the SVG rather than to link, so that we get a self-contained SVG file.
 - [ ] Fix SVG to PNG rendering to have proper high-res bitmaps.
 - [ ] Provide our own PNG rendering that uses batik only to render the GeoJSON graphics and do the overlay at the bitmap level